burkhan2u/Hello-World/README.md

 # Hello-World
 My First Repository
-i am first using git hub. it is fun to learn new things.
+i am first time using git hub. it is fun to learn new things.